Charisma Origins and Definition

-What all this tells us is that charismatic leadership is very much dependent on the perceptions and needs of followers, and especially followers who are impressed or seduced by powerful human images of success, capability, achievement, etc. There is a need in many people to follow this sort of ideal image.
-The decision to follow leaders like this has relatively lower dependence on reasoned analysis of what the leader will do - it is far more driven by how the leader makes the followers feel.
+What all this tells us is that charismatic leadership is very much dependent on the perceptions and needs of followers, especially followers who are impressed or seduced by powerful human images of success, capability, achievement, etc. There is a need for many people to follow this sort of ideal image.
+The decision to follow leaders like this has relatively lower dependence on a reasoned analysis of what the leader will do - it is far more driven by how the leader makes the followers feel.

 It is not surprising given the subjective and emotional drivers involved, that charismatic leadership offers potentially big risks for followers, and also to other people who may be affected by such a vast, energised, and emotionally-charged following.